 Peer-to-peer, no intermediary

 While the idea of anonymously matching the owners and buyers of high-quality data is not new, what is new is that VETRI delivers a solution that does not require a central business intermediary that needs to be paid for matching two parties: VETRI is a not-for-profit, open-source platform.
 VETRI’s user revenue model will be a function of several parameters, including the nature and reliability of data contained in users’ accounts, the privacy settings and sharing preferences as defined by the user, and the degree of desirability of any particular dataset, as perceived and bid for by participating data consumers.

 Changing regulatory landscape

 In May 2018, a new European privacy regulation called the General Data Protection Regulation (GDPR) will come into force.
 It will be implemented in all privacy laws across the entire EU and EEA region, and will apply to all legal entities selling to, and storing personal information about, residents in Europe, including companies located on other continents.
 The aim of this regulation is to give individuals more power over their data and less discretion to the organizations that collect and use it for monetary gains.
-VALID collects the required data for the end-user and is, therefore, also the solution for GDPR.
+VETRI collects the required data for the end-user and is, therefore, also the solution for GDPR.